-Knight Visiting Nieman Fellowships at Harvard 2019 (Funded)
+Knight Visiting Nieman Fellowships at Harvard 2020 (Stipend available)

 Since this initiative’s inception in 2012, the Nieman Foundation has awarded 42 visiting fellowships ranging between two and twelve weeks.
 Candidates need not be practicing journalists, but must demonstrate the ways in which their work at Harvard and the Nieman Foundation may improve the prospects for journalism’s future.